Who We Are

 In June 2006, BEK offered Minot, N.D. native Jordan Hassler a unique challenge.
 This was the beginning of Jordan’s journey into unchartered waters.
 At that time, BEKTV was in its infancy and BEK Boadcasting, the division Jordan would be responsible for, was just appearing on the horizon.
 BEK Communications was buzzing with activity in preparation of delivering digital TV to its members.
 Offering local content is what set BEK apart from its competitors, and Jordan Hassler’s role was to see that this content was delivered.
 With a Bachelor of Arts in Communication from the University of Mary and a background in Color Commentator, Jordan was up for the challenge.

-Now, as Broadcast Operations Manager for BEK Sports Network, Jordan continues to “live’ his dream” overseeing operational duties, scheduling, training, purchasing equipment, implementing the expansion of BEK Sports to include BEK Sports Central and BEK Sports West and supervising his staff of five.
+Now, as Chief Operations Officer for BEK Sports Network, Jordan continues to “live’ his dream” overseeing operational duties, scheduling, training, purchasing equipment, implementing the expansion of BEK Sports to include BEK Sports Central and BEK Sports West and supervising his staff of five.
 The focus of BEK Sports Network is to spread out games across the territory of eleven communications companies showcasing the areas athletes as well as those students and people of the region assisting in the broadcasts.

 BEK Sports not only delivers local content, it focuses on educating a team to fill the spots of broadcasting an event.
 From the beginning, Jordan has been instrumental in providing the team step by step instruction in camera operations, audio, instant replay, graphics and commentary.
 Jordan loves being in front of the camera himself and he loves calling and directing games.
 He knows the product he wants delivered and he shares his knowledge with those assisting.